Educational Administration: EPPSP

 “I chose Butler University's EPPSP program because of the strong alumni base and its rich history of going above and beyond to produce the best of the best!
 EPPSP has helped me develop into a better leader because of its research-based approach and the many diverse opportunities we experience.” —Franklyn Bush, EPPSP Group 28

 With the assistance of a Lilly Endowment grant, Dr. Joe Nygaard introduced EPPSP in 1982 as a new and radically different program for preparing school administrators.
-In 1998, the program became an MS in education degree.
+In 1998, the program became a Master of Science in Education degree.
 EPPSP is a leading principal preparation program with graduates throughout Indiana and the United States.

 The EPPSP Experience